-- 1) "Land" "building" and "development" have the meaning assigned by the ordinance - 2) Attendance is drawn to the regulations, particularly Regulation 2. - 3) This is for planning permission ONLY and does NOT cover any application which may be required under the Building Rules or legislations dealing with the display of advertisements. - 4) Attention is drawn to the provision of outline or Detail Planning Scheme Operating or in course of preparation. - 5) Attention is drawn to the advisability of agreeing the external colour scheme for the development with the committee. - 6) Four copies of this schedule, when completed, together with relevant attachments to be sent to:

-Office of Origin
+- 1) "Land" "building" and "development" have the meaning assigned by the ordinance - 2) Attendance is drawn to the regulations, particularly Regulation 2. - 3) This is for planning permission ONLY and does NOT cover any application which may be required under the Building Rules or legislations dealing with the display of advertisements. - 4) Attention is drawn to the provision of outline or Detail Planning Scheme Operating or in course of preparation. - 5) Attention is drawn to the advisability of agreeing the external colour scheme for the development with the committee. - 6) Four copies of this schedule, when completed, together with relevant attachments to be sentto: Office of Origin

-PLANNING AND LAND MANAGEMENT DEPARTMENT P.O.BOX KIRA
+PLANNING AND LAND MANAGEMENT DEPARTMENT P.O.BOX......
+KIRA

-KIRA MUNICIPAL COUNCIL THE PUBLIC HEALTH ORDINANCE

-(The Drainage and sanitation Rules 1962 (20) (1))

-APPLICATION FOR APPROVAL OF DRAINAGE PLANS
+KIRA MUNICIPAL COUNCIL THE PUBLIC HEALTH ORDINANCE (The Drainage and sanitation Rules 1962 (20) (1)) APPLICATION FOR APPROVAL OF DRAINAGE PLANS

-I here by m ake application for

-k shown on the plan annexed here to dr at

-And I undertake and agree to co onform in the construction of the works with the law relating to

-PARTICULARS

-MALE FEMALE

-ving on premises nployed on premises as application will be made to connect v

-Proposed and existing system o Proposed and existing means of disposal of soil and waste water

-Proposed and existing means of rain water

-or agent doing the work

-(Date) (Signature)
+Ipermission to construct the work shown on the pla owned/occupied by me situated at an annexed here to make application for drainage of the premises And I undertake and agree to conform in the consthe same. truction of the work cs with the law relating to PARTIC ULARS Number of persons normally living on premises Number of persons normally employed on premis Whether on completion of works application will MALE es be made to connect FEMALE Proposed and existing system of drainage Proposed and existing means of disposal of soil an Proposed and existing means of rain water Means of disposal of manufacturing effluents (if a Name and address of contractor or agent doing the nd waste water (Date) e work (Signature)